Arclmpulse/arclmpulse.github.io/_posts/2025-07-17-ReviewingStuff.md

 To quickly access my review content on media, you can head to the **categories** tab on the left.
 Once you're in there, you'll see a bunch of folders that look like this:

-If you're interested in seeing a master list of my games, Kdramas, movies, shows, etc. and how I approximately rank them relative to each other, you can look in the **ranked** folder.
+If you're interested in seeing a master list of my games, Kdramas, movies, shows, etc. and how I approximately rank them relative to each other, you can scroll down towards all of the different master lists.

 To quickly access a particular franchise or publisher, you'll need to go into the **tags** tab on the left.
 Once in there, you'll see a list of titles.
 Simply click on the one you're interested in, and it'll blow up into a list of all of the associated titles with that tag.